Honda D16 Engine – Everything You Need To Know

 After that, you can consider upgrading the camshaft and headers and considering installing a piggyback ECU.

-Fuel pump upgrades, a ported and polished head, high-flow injectors, and full exhaust systems can also become a consideration further down the line, and these should get the engine flowing optimally.
+Fuel pump upgrades, a ported and polished head, high-flow injectors, and full exhaust systems can also become a consideration further down the line, and these should get the engine flowing optimally, which has a positive impact on performance.

 Suppose you do happen to reach this point.
 In that case, you’ll also need to consider engine management, which is where systems like Hondata will prove valuable, or you could opt for standalone management for the ultimate setup.